viam-labs/hello-world-module/hello-world-python/README.md

 # Module hello-world

 This repo contains example code for a Viam module that provides an example camera and sensor resource.
-To build it yourself, see the [Create a Hello World module guide](https://docs.viam.com/operate/get-started/other-hardware/hello-world-module/).
+To build it yourself, see the [Support additional hardware and software](https://docs.viam.com/operate/modules/support-hardware/).

-Note that the example code in this repo uses the `jessamy` namespace, but you would use your own namespace when authoring your own module.

-## Model jessamy:hello-world:hello-camera
+## Model naomi:hello-world:hello-camera

 A camera that returns a static image.